 Learning about Estuarine Ecosystems in American Sign Language

-Three New England research reserves, the Center for Research and Training at The Learning Center for the Deaf, and Boston University create an immersive instructional experience for educators of the Deaf, aided by a NOAA grant.
+The Takeaway: Three New England research reserves, the Center for Research and Training at The Learning Center for the Deaf, and Boston University created an immersive instructional experience for educators of the Deaf.
+The benefits keep adding up.

 “Watershed Stewardship in Action: Deaf Students on the Estuary” is the partner effort that developed ASL signs and instructional videos for the ecological sciences, testing them with the help of deaf and hearing graduate students from Boston University’s Deaf Education Program.
 These materials were then fine-tuned, based on student feedback.
 The development team included Deaf subject matter experts and education specialists, plus staff members from the Wells, Waquoit Bay, and Narragansett Bay research reserves.

 At a Teachers on the Estuary (TOTE) workshop, the project team shared estuary signs and instructional videos with teachers and interpreters working in schools for the deaf from Maine, Massachusetts, and Rhode Island.
-These educators are spending the school year immersing their students in watershed-focused lessons, which will culminate in field trips to the nearest research reserve.
+These educators spent the school year immersing their students in watershed-focused lessons, which culminated in field trips to the nearest research reserve.

-ASL modules on estuaries and watersheds soon will be featured on ASL Clear, a STEM educational resource used by teachers and interpreters for the deaf and hard-of-hearing community.
+ASL modules on estuaries and watersheds are featured on ASL Clear, a STEM educational resource used by teachers and interpreters for the deaf and hard-of-hearing community.